-eSports makes its way to The Summit City - NewsBreak
+eSports makes its way to the Summit City - NewsBreak

 FORT WAYNE, Ind.
 (WANE) The popular eSports league has made its way to Fort Wayne.

 eSports is organized competitive video gaming, and has been around for over 20 years.
-It has really gained popularity during Covid, when everyone was required to stay at home.
-Since picking up steam, more and more schools have picked up the popular sport and compete against other schools, including Snider and USF.
+It has really gained popularity during Covid, particularly when people were required to stay at home in quarantine.
+Since picking up steam, more and more schools have picked up the popular sport and compete against other schools, including Snider, Purdue Fort Wayne and University of Saint Francis.Nonprofit fundraising to make art more accessible

 USF offers scholarships to incoming students who want to join the team.
-If you are currently enrolled you can still join the team and compete against others.
-Most games played are on the computer, and include games such as Fortnite, League of Legends, Overwatch, and Super Smash Bros.
+Students who are already enrolled can still join the team and compete against others.
+Most games are played on the computer, and include games such as Fortnite, League of Legends, Overwatch, and Super Smash Bros.

 For more information or how to become apart of the eSports team, you can email head coach Tyler Speigl at tylerspeigl@gmail.comCopyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.